 If you rely on shipping goods to customers, on the other hand, then you may want to think about locating near major highways and other transportation hubs so that getting supplies in and out is easier.
 If you decide to move to a new town, then think about the different costs of real estate in various markets along with making an educated guess on which market would be easiest to penetrate.
 The best businesses are the ones that are created with a clear vision and plan in mind, and that includes thinking about where you want your business to be located.
 For example, what kind of businesses do you want to be associated with?
 Considering your neighbors, the look of the storefront, and the city and state, are all important factors.

 You will need to do some calculating to figure out how the move will affect your company financially.
 Decide if renting or buying a location is the right move.
 While renting adds some instability to the picture, it doesn’t require a long-term commitment.
 You may find more tax benefits, however, in buying a piece of property that you can redesign as needed.
+If it is feasible, you may need to look at low interest loans or even a home equity loan to help finance another building or new location.

 You’ll also need to think about any additional machinery that you may need in your new location.
 Deciding on how to choose and purchase manufacturing equipment can often be done by creating a business plan.
 Choosing manufacturing equipment such as conveyor belts, packaging machinery, pumps, or compressors can be a challenging process.
 For example, when choosing conveyor belts, you have to know the purpose of the belt, what material it will be transporting, what kind of environment the belt will be functioning in, how much weight it can carry, and more.
 There are many such considerations for every piece of manufacturing equipment.
 Once you have figured out your other financial needs along with your company’s objectives, you may want to talk to an expert at the United States Small Business Administration office or your local bank to see what financial help may be available.